 The Office of Agriculture and Urban Programs aims to make a state-wide assessment of urban agricultural efforts and develop public forums to share ideas and information.

-Below you will find projects, videos, documents and presentations related to NJ urban agriculture.
+Below you will find projects, documents and presentations related to NJ urban agriculture.
 Or link to our videos page.

 Integrating Re-Use of Abandoned Properties for Healthy Food Options in Trenton, New Jersey